robinvalk/robinvalk.github.io/content/posts/my-blog-setup.md

 Let me start my blog with a meta topic, my blog setup itself.
 Inspired by some blogs of fellow nerds I wanted to keep the setup simple.

 As far as I can tell the requirements for owning a blog are straightforward.
 You need a blogging platform, hosting and some content.
 My personal preference goes to a simplistic design that focusses on the content.
 If you are reading this post you can tell that even I managed to get a blog up and running.
 You can use this post to inspire yourself to create your own.
-It won't be a tutorial or end with a real conclusion.
-It should just give some insight on my decisions and link you to some correct pages to get your own blog started.
+Don't expect this to be a tutorial or to have a real conclusion at the end.
+It will just give some insights on my decisions and it links you to some resources that will allow you to get your own blog started, if you desire to do so ofcourse.

 ## Blogging platform